 The primary medical use of these compounds is to treat conditions such as hypertension, kidney disease and congestive heart failure.
 Taken without medical supervision, diuretics can result in potassium depletion and possibly even death.

-The primary medical use of these compounds is to treat conditions such as Attention Deficit Disorders (ADD/ADHD), asthma, narcolepsy, and obesity.
+The primary medical use of these compounds is to treat conditions such as Attention Deficit Hyperactivity Disorder (ADHD), asthma, narcolepsy, and obesity.

 Marijuana is classified by Congress as a Schedule 1 drug under the Controlled Substances Act (CSA).
 This means that it has a high potential for abuse, no accepted medical use in the United States, and lacks accepted safety data for use under medical supervision.
 Side effects of cannabinoid use include:

 Blood doping is the practice of misusing certain techniques and substances to increase the red blood cell mass in the body.
 Since the red blood cells carry oxygen to the muscles, this allows the body to transport more oxygen to working muscles and therefore can increase their aerobic capacity and endurance.
 There are three widely known substances or methods used for blood doping, namely, erythropoietin (EPO), synthetic oxygen carriers and blood transfusions*.
 The primary use of blood transfusions and synthetic oxygen carriers are for patients who have suffered massive blood loss, either during a major surgical procedure or caused by major trauma.
 Erythropoietin is used in the treatment of anemia related to kidney disease.
 However, misuse of these substances and techniques could lead to: